• Skip to primary navigation

 Purpose of Mental Health Screenings

 These psychiatric screening tests and assessments can help identify symptoms and problems, aid in creating a plan to treat mental health and inform treatment decisions.
-Screening also can help measure treatment progress, identify personal strengths, encourage treatment readiness and retention, and promote positive health, behavior, and lifestyle changes.
+Screening can also help measure treatment progress, identify personal strengths, encourage treatment readiness and retention and promote positive health, behavior and lifestyle changes.

 Symptoms of Mental Distress